 The classic 50/30/20 budgeting framework allocates 50% of income to needs, 30% to wants, and 20% to savings.
 In many African contexts, where housing, food, and transport consume a larger share of income, a modified 60/20/20 or even 70/15/15 split may be more realistic.
 The critical principle is to pay yourself first: transfer your savings contribution as soon as your salary arrives, before spending on anything else.

 The concept of "real returns" is essential for African savers.
-Your real return is your nominal interest rate minus the inflation rate.
-If your savings account pays 4% and inflation is 25%, your real return is negative 21%.
-In practical terms, what NGN 1,000,000 buys today will cost NGN 1,250,000 in a year, but your savings will only have grown to NGN 1,040,000.
-You are NGN 210,000 poorer in real terms.
+Your real return is your nominal interest rate minus the inflation rate, before tax, fees and compounding differences.
+If your savings account pays 4% and inflation is 12%, your rough real return is negative 8%.
+In practical terms, your balance grows, but your purchasing power falls.

 CountryBank Savings RateInflationReal ReturnVerdict

-For savers in high-inflation environments, the lesson is clear: every month that your money sits in a low-yield savings account, you are getting poorer.
-The urgency of moving to higher-yield instruments is not a nice-to-have; it is the difference between building wealth and watching it erode.
+For savers in high-inflation environments, the lesson is clear: every month that your money sits in a low-yield savings account, you may be getting poorer in real terms.
+The answer is not chasing the highest headline number.
+It is matching emergency funds, near-term goals and long-term investments to the right level of access, risk and source-checked return.

 The rise of digital banks and fintech platforms across Africa has given savers more options than ever.
 But the question remains: are digital banks as safe and reliable as the established commercial banks?